anakic/querystorm-docs/New docs/The App class.md

 }
 ```

-This is quite annoying behavior, so we may want to remove the event handler and rebuild the appliction.
+Admittedly, this is quite annoying behavior, so we may want to remove the event handler and rebuild the appliction.
 At that point, the previous version of the application will be shut down and it's appdomain unloaded, so there's no need for us to worry about unsubscribing event.

 With this approach, we deal with the Excel API directly.
 The downside of this approach is that we're likely to spend a lot of time writing code that interacts with the Excel object model.
 That's why QueryStorm offers the model-binding approach.